GDRNPP: A Geometry-guided and Fully Learning-based Object Pose Estimator: Related Work

-\textbf{Indirect Methods.} The most popular approach is to establish 2D-3D correspondences, which are then leveraged to solve for the 6D pose using a variant of the RANSAC-based P$n$P algorithm.
-For instance,~\cite{rad2017bb8} and~\cite{tekin18_yolo6d} compute the 2D projections of a set of fixed control points (\eg the 3D corners of the encapsulating bounding box).
-To enhance the robustness,~\cite{hu2019segpose} and~\cite{peng2019pvnet} additionally conduct segmentation coupled with voting for each correspondence.
-However, the recent trend goes towards predicting dense rather than sparse correspondences~\cite{zakharov2019dpod,li2019cdpn}.
-Moreover, while~\cite{park2019pix2pose} leverages a GAN on top of dense correspondences to increase stability,~\cite{hodan2020epos} makes use of fragments in order to account for ambiguities in pose.
+The most popular approach is to establish 2D-3D or 3D-3D correspondences, which are then leveraged to solve for the 6D pose using a variant of the RANSAC-based P$n$P/Kabsch algorithm.
+For instance, BB8~\cite{rad2017bb8} and YOLO6D~\cite{tekin18_yolo6d} compute the 2D projections of a set of fixed control points (\eg the 3D corners of the encapsulating bounding box).
+To enhance the robustness, PVNet~\cite{peng2019pvnet} additionally conducts segmentation coupled with voting for each correspondence.
+HybridPose~\cite{song2020hybridpose} extends PVNet by predicting edges and axes of symmetries at the same time. \Rtwo{K\"onig \textit{et al.}~\cite{konig2020hybrid} develop a fast point pair voting approach for improvement of efficiency.} Moreover, PVN3D~\cite{he2020pvn3d} extends the idea of keypoint voting to 3D space, leveraging a deep Hough voting network to detect 3D keypoints, \Rtwo{while RCVPose~\cite{wu2022vote} devises a radial keypoint voting strategy to improve voting accuracy.} Meanwhile, FFB6D~\cite{he2021ffb6d} works on the fusion of color and depth features, introducing a full flow bidirectional fusion network for 3D keypoints prediction.
+However, the recent trend goes towards predicting dense rather than sparse correspondences, including DPOD~\cite{zakharov2019dpod}, DPODv2~\cite{shugurov2021dpodv2}, CDPN~\cite{li2019cdpn}, SurfEmb~\cite{haugaard2022surfemb}, and SDFlabel~\cite{zakharov2020autolabeling}.
+They follow the assumption that a larger number of correspondences will mitigate the problem of their inaccuracies and will result in more precise poses. \Rtwo{There are also effective endeavors developed in order to construct more robust dense correspondences.} Pixel2Pose~\cite{park2019pix2pose} leverages a GAN on top of dense correspondences to increase stability.
+EPOS~\cite{hodan2020epos} makes use of fragments in order to account for ambiguities in pose. \Rtwo{Recently, ZebraPose~\cite{su2022zebrapose} leverages a binary surface code for enhanced efficiency to set up 2D-3D correspondences in a coarse-to-fine manner.} \Rtwo{Compared to the aforementioned methods, GDRN predicts intermediate geometric features including 2D-3D dense correspondences, meanwhile differentiably predicting the 6DoF pose.}

-Another orthogonal line of works aims at learning a latent embedding of pose which can be utilized for retrieval during inference.
-These embeddings are commonly either grounded on metric learning employing a triplet loss~\cite{wohlhart2015learning}, or via training of an Auto-Encoder~\cite{sundermeyer2018AAE,Sundermeyer_2020_CVPR}.
+Another orthogonal line of work aims at learning a latent embedding of pose which can be utilized for retrieval during inference.
+These embeddings are commonly either grounded on metric learning employing a triplet loss~\cite{wohlhart2015learning}, or via training of an Auto-Encoder~\cite{sundermeyer2018AAE,Sundermeyer_2020_CVPR, li2020pose}.